A9 (classification): Performance and physiology

-The nature of a person's amputations in this class can effect their physiology and sports performance.
+The nature of a person's amputations in this class can affect their physiology and sports performance.
 Because of the potential for balance issues related to having an amputation, during weight training, amputees are encouraged to use a spotter when lifting more than 15 lb.
-Lower limb amputations effect a person's energy cost for being mobile.
+Lower limb amputations affect a person's energy cost for being mobile.
 To keep their oxygen consumption rate similar to people without lower limb amputations, they need to walk slower.
 Because they are missing a limb, amputees are more prone to overuse injuries in their remaining limbs.
 Common problems with intact upper limbs for people in this class include rotator cuffs tearing, shoulder impingement, epicondylitis and peripheral nerve entrapment.

 Governance

 This classification was set up by ISOD, with the current version adopted in 1992 and then modified in 1993.
 IWAS was created following the merger of ISOD and International Stoke Mandeville Games Federation (ISMGF) in 2005.
 Subsequently, IWAS became the classification governing body for some amputee sports.